harrij15/SquareMeals/README.md

 ## Installation
 Thus far, the app is not complete not up on the app store, thus the only way to acquire the app is mostly for developmental purposes.
-If you wish to install
+If you wish to install/utilize our app.

 ## Using the Interface